J.D. Davis Player Props: Giants vs. Dodgers

 J.D.
-Davis is available when the San Francisco Giants battle Bobby Miller and the Los Angeles Dodgers at Dodger Stadium Saturday at 9:10 PM ET.
+Davis is available when the San Francisco Giants take on Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium Sunday at 4:10 PM ET.

 He returns to action for the first time since June 13, when he went 1-for-2 against the Cardinals.